pdh11/cotton/README.md

  - develop skills in Rust coding, including the packaging, distributing, and publicising of it, after a career spent with C++

+### MSRV policy

+Changes to the Minimum Supported Rust Version are breaking changes and get a new major version.
+This policy may change in future, but such a change would itself be a breaking change and get a new major version.

+### Licence

 Everything is licensed under Creative Commons CC0, qv.